hdl4fpga/hdl4fpga/README.rst

 - Portability
 - Video interface to display data
 - Block RAM requirement only
-- Multiple communication system to dump and upload data
+- Data transfer to and from the system